-The vertical downward displacements at the ground surface or the vertical downward displacement of a structure are often called settlement.
+The vertical downward displacements at the ground surface or the vertical downward displacement of a structure are often called Structural Settlement.

 It is usually caused by direct application of structural loads on the foundation, which in turn causes compression of the supporting material (soil or rock).

-However, in addition to the settlement under loads, foundation settlement may also occur due to some or a combination of other causes, as follows:
+However, in addition to the Structural Settlement under loads, foundation settlement may also occur due to some or a combination of other causes, as follows:

-(1) Seasonal swelling and shrinking of expansive soils.
+1. Seasonal swelling and shrinking of expansive soils this team differential settlement.

-(2) Groundwater lowering or a falling groundwater table.
-Prolonged lowering of water level in fine-grained soils may introduce settlement due to consolidation.
+2. Groundwater lowering or a falling groundwater table.
+Prolonged lowering of water level in fine-grained soils may introduce Structural Settlement due to consolidation.

-Repeated lowering also rising of water level in loose granular soils tend to compact the soil and cause settlement.
+Repeated lowering also rising of water level in loose granular soils tend to compact the soil and cause Structural Settlement.

-Pumping water or draining water by pipes or tiles from granular soils without adequate filter material as protection can in a period of time wash and carry a sufficient amount of fine particles away from the soil and cause settlement.
+Pumping water or draining water by pipes or tiles from granular soils without adequate filter material as protection can in a period of time wash and carry a sufficient amount of fine particles away from the soil and cause Structural Settlement.

-(3) Underground erosion.
-It may cause the formation of cavities in the subsoil, which when collapse settlement occurs.
+3. Underground erosion.
+It may cause the formation of cavities in the subsoil, which when collapse Structural Settlement occurs.

 Theoretically, no damage is done to a superstructure if the foundations settle uniformly.
-However, settlement exceeding a certain limit may cause trouble in utilities such as water pipelines, sewers, telephone lines, also trouble in the surface drainage configuration and in access from streets.
+However, Structural Settlement exceeding a certain limit may cause trouble in utilities such as water pipelines, sewers, telephone lines, also trouble in the surface drainage configuration and in access from streets.